Event industry

 Cons:

-• They also say that the webpage is not that mobile-friendly.
+• Some users also say the website is not especially mobile-friendly.

 Cost: 1.75% + 0.59 € per ticket.
-To accept payments, you need to sign up with a 3rd party payment provider.
-In case of Stripe, the cheapest option to accept cart payments is 1.4% + 0.25 €.
+To accept payments, you need to sign up with a third-party payment provider.
+In the case of Stripe, the cheapest option to accept cart payments is 1.4% + 0.25 €.

 Universe

-Universe is a global ticketing system with the added bonus of promoting your event on Ticketmaster.
+Universe is a global ticketing system with the added benefit of promoting events on Ticketmaster.
 Thanks to its partnership with Ticketmaster, it is easy to create event listings for venues covered by that company.
-Their dashboard is detailed and allows marketers to draw the analytics they need, while there is full integration with payment service providers such as Stripe.
+Its dashboard is detailed and offers the analytics many marketers need, while also integrating with payment providers such as Stripe.

 Pros:

-• A nice and clean user interface to sell event tickets, similar to Fienta.
+• A clean user interface for selling event tickets.

 • Offers the ability to change details on the event listing in real-time.